matthewh806/killing_me_softly_with_his_dsp/code/README.md

 > Then, you don’t want your signal to be at a lower sample rate, but at the current one.
 So, you need to upsample it after that operation.
 To do so, you can add N-1 zeroes between your samples at the lower sample rate.
 You obtain your signal upsampled, back at the original sample rate, with “imaging artefacts”.

 >There, you need to filter the signal to remove some of the upsampling artefacts.
 But you can also return directly these samples with zeroes.
 Or, if you want something a little cleaner, but still harsh, you can do linear interpolation, or “drop sample” interpolation for the upsampling part.
 Linear interpolation is just going linearly from sample k to sample k+1 in the intermediate values, and “drop sample” is repeating N-1 times the sample k.

+##### Pulsar

+This is an import of an [older repo](https://github.com/matthewh806/Pulsar).
+I wanted to salvage this and continue working on it.
+Put plainly its a rip off of the ["Tombola Sequencer"](https://teenage.engineering/guides/op-1/sequencers) in the Teenage Engineering OP-1.

+The tombola sequencer creates random sequences based on colliding balls in a spinning hexagon.
+I always thought this was quite a cute idea and so wanted to create my own VST version since (at the time) I didn't come across many implementations.

+I've added a few more shapes, but otherwise not really gone beyond the TE approach.

+##### Granular

+This is an implementation of a simple granular synthesiser based on a [paper](https://github.com/matthewh806/killing_me_softly_with_his_dsp/blob/develop/research/granular/BencinaAudioAnecdotes310801.pdf) by Ross Bencina.
+This was mainly done as a learning exercise.
+I'd never tried to implement an architecture suggested from a paper - so wanted to see how successful I could be at translating block diagrams & pseudo code into a working synth application.

+It works... but how do I know if its really working correctly?
+There are some nasty sound artifacts, pops etc due to (I think) very short envelope times.

 ## Experiments